 - Plug in your keyboard, mouse, and monitor cables.

-- Now plug the USB power cable into your Pi.
+- Now plug the USB power cable into your Raspberry Pi.

 - Your Raspberry Pi will boot, and a window will appear with a list of different operating systems that you can install.
 We recommend that you use Raspbian – tick the box next to Raspbian and click on

 - Raspbian will then run through its installation process.
 Note that this can take a while.